Automated Website Testing Before A/B Testing: How to Find the $50K Button

 Now imagine finding 5 such issues in a single audit.
 That's the $50K button—multiple buttons, actually, each worth thousands in found revenue.

-Case study: From audit to revenue in 48 hours
+Composite workflow: From automated website testing to revenue in 48 hours

 A B2B SaaS company was struggling with trial sign-ups.
 They'd spent months optimizing their onboarding flow, running A/B tests on email subject lines, tweaking their pricing page copy.
 Results were flat.